instituutnederlandsetaal/BlackLab/doc/technical/design/plan-distributed.md

 ## Improve parallellisation

-Grouping and sorting is currently not done per segment, but only once we've gathered hits from each segment.
-When we group/sort/filter on context, we thus have to return to the segment each hit came from, which is relatively inefficient.

-It should be faster to perform the operations per segment, then merge the results: this is inheritently parallelizable (because segments are independent of one another), minimizes resource contention, and makes disk reads less disjointed.

-The merge step would use string comparisons instead of term sort order comparisons. (similar to how merging would work in a distributed search scenario).

-Caching in BlackLab splits search into stages, e.g. "unsorted hits" > "sorted hits" > "page X from sorted hits".
-The first stage should be able to give you "page X from unsorted hits" even while it's fetching more hits.

-`HitsFromQuery` does this by merging hits from segments into a global list as the search progresses.
-But it's silly to build this merged list (with locking delays) and then "unmerge" it again so that we can sort hits per segment.
-Better would be to keep hits separated by segment.
-But then how do we get "page X from unsorted hits" before all hits have been fetched?

-One approach is to build a global list and keep the segment lists as well, but this takes up extra memory.

-We really just want a global _view_ of the unsorted hits.
-This view should grow over time as hits are fetched, and should be backed by the hits per segment.
-We could keep track of where hits can be found, i.e. "hit 13 in the global list is hit 3 from segment 5".
-This adds a layer of indirection, but only if we're making a (small) page of unsorted hits, which shouldn't be too bad.
-For efficiency, we could remember "stretches" of hits, i.e. "hit 13 in the global list is part of a stretch that starts at 10 and is 5 hits long, from segment 5 starting at 0".
-If the next step is sorting or grouping, we'll just use the hits from segments directly, skipping the layer of indirection.
-Even better, we may be able to lazy-initialize the global hits view, so we might not have to make it at all, or we might only need it after all hits have been fetched.

-### Done so far

-- remove old external index
-- `Hits`, implemented by the `HitsList*` classes among others, is where we can iterate over hits. `Hits` does not implement this interface anymore; call `getHits()` to get a `Hits` object.
-This removes a layer of indirection and separates functionality.
-- Do more per-segment.
-We use the per-segment forward index and terms object everywhere now.

 ### Improvements to be made

 - do we unique twice in HitPublisherSpans? (query usually includes a unique step at the end as well)

 STARTUP TIME
 - BLTerms.close() is never called...